vindarel/languages-that-compile-to-python/README.md

 ### Features

-Some planned and implemented features:

 - Immutable datastructures
 - Protocols first implementation
 - Transducers at-the-bottom (most primitives are based off of reduce)
 - A "good enough" JIT (implemented, tuning still a WIP, but not bad performance today)
 - Easy FFI
+- object system
+- continuations, async I/O inspired by nodejs (see talk)
-- Pattern matching (TODO)
+- Pattern matching (planned)

 From the FAQ: